apache/jackrabbit-oak/oak-doc/src/site/markdown/construct.md

                 setMongoDB(db).getNodeStore();
         Repository repo = new Jcr(new Oak(ns)).createRepository();

-To login to the repository and do some work.
+To login to the repository and do some work (using the default username/password combination), use:
-The default username/password combination is admin/admin:

         Session session = repo.login(
                 new SimpleCredentials("admin", "admin".toCharArray()));